 Rafael Motamayor on the six holiday horror movies you need to watch at Christmas…

 It’s almost Christmas, and many are mid-way through their Holiday marathons.
-Christmas lights are up, and carollers are out and around singing merry tunes.
-Tacky Christmas sweaters can be seen in the streets, but some of us prefer Christmas light illuminating scenes of bloody horror.
+Lights are up, tacky Christmas sweaters can be seen in the streets, but some of us prefer Christmas light illuminating scenes of bloody horror.
 After all, don’t Christmas sweaters and Christmas decorations look brighter and cooler covered in blood?
-Killer Santas, devilish elves, kids being awful and kind of psychopathic, you named it.
+Killer Santas, devilish elves, kids being awful and kind of psychopathic, you name it.

 What better way to take a break from all the pompous glee than watch some horror movies that still maintain some Christmas spirit?
 Honouring the spirit of the arbitrary-ranking-list-season, here are the best Christmas horror films that will likely piss you off because I omitted your personal favourite.